We are co-located at Cohen’s Children’s Medical Center at Northwell Health and SUNY Stony Brook University, covering the Nassau and Suffolk Counties.

-We also administer community-based programming, including Cyclopedia (cyclopedia.us) and Cada Paso (cadapaso.us).
+We also administer community-based programming, including Cyclopedia (cyclopedia.us) and Cada Paso (cadapaso.us) and are currently developing a Community Advisory Board for Wyandanch, NY.
 Families and youth access food, education and health resources to address environmental toxicants; and, participants improve their neighborhoods through citizen science and civic engagement activities to reduce the prevalence of toxicants.

 Contact us regarding environmental exposures in children or in women who are pregnant, breast feeding, or considering pregnancy; or to request information on an environmental health topic of concern to you.

 Please use the form at the bottom of this page.

 Or call us toll free at (866)-265-6201.

 Cohen Children’s Hospital – Main Website – Map

 SUNY Stony Brook – Main Website – Map

 Together with diverse community partners, we work to promote programs and policies that protect and improve